Scifabric/pybossa/doc/plugins.rst

 ====================================
-Writing plugins for a PyBossa server
+Writing plugins for a PYBOSSA server
 ====================================

-PyBossa has a plugin system that allows you to write your own custom features and add them to a running PyBossa server without the need of touching the server code.
-For instance, you could create a new endpoint for an admin dashboard (with new views, templates, etc.) or build a new scheduler like in `this example <https://github.com/PyBossa/random-scheduler>`_.
+PYBOSSA has a plugin system that allows you to write your own custom features and add them to a running PYBOSSA server without the need of touching the server code.
+For instance, you could create a new endpoint for an admin dashboard (with new views, templates, etc.) or build a new scheduler like in `this example <https://github.com/Scifabric/random-scheduler>`_.

-The PyBossa plugin system is powered by `Flask-plugins`_
+The PYBOSSA plugin system is powered by `Flask-plugins`_

-To create a plugin, you will have to make a folder with the name of your plugin and add it to the plugins folder in your PyBossa server.
-If you have the PyBossa code in a directory called pybossa, then the plugins folder will be pybossa/pybossa/plugins.
+To create a plugin, you will have to make a folder with the name of your plugin and add it to the plugins folder in your PYBOSSA server.
+If you have the PYBOSSA code in a directory called pybossa, then the plugins folder will be pybossa/pybossa/plugins.

 The least you need to include in that folder is the following::